 Dog Restrictions on Beaches and in National Parks

 Beaches – on some of the more touristy beaches (‘guarded beaches’) dogs are banned during the summer months, so seek out wild or ‘unguarded’ beaches.
 In some places, however, the ban is all year round.
 It is worth checking nearby beaches for dog-friendliness before you commit to a campsite.
-The Patawouf and en.plages websites are very helpful in identifying dog-friendly French beaches.
+The en.plages website is helpful in identifying dog-friendly French beaches.

 National Parks – we were again very surprised to find that dogs are banned completely in all but one of the six National Parks, even on a lead.
-Only the Cévennes National Park permits dogs on leads.
+At the time of writing, only the Cévennes National Park permits dogs on leads.